 For general GI, the younger groups tend to come in with more functional disorders and abdominal pains.
 As they get older into their 50's, they start to do a lot of colonoscopy screenings.
 Also in the 50's and 60's, they start to see a lot of GI cancers.

-For general gastroenterologists, most of them will do roughly about a half day in the morning.
-They start at around 7 or 8 to about 12 or 1pm doing endoscopy.
-Generally, you are in an outpatient surgery center.
+For general gastroenterologists, most of them will do roughly about a half day doing endoscopy.
+They start at around 7 or 8 and end about 12 or 1 pm.
+Generally, they do those are in an outpatient surgery center.
 Then the afternoons would be spent in the clinic.

 Sushil says that more and more gastroenterologists are coming out of the hospitals and staying in their office in surgery centers.
 Moreover, a new breed of GI hospitalists are starting to happen where you're focusing on inpatient training.
 This happens less in the big cities.
 But generally it's a mix of outpatient procedures an outpatient office visits which is 90% of what gastroenterologists do.
 While the other 10% would be composed of inpatient.